CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 The procedure described in this module provides an overview of cryptographic procedures and products that can be used in an institution.
 It describes how, in a heterogeneous environment, both the locally stored data and the data to be transmitted can be effectively protected by cryptographic techniques and techniques.
 It also describes appropriate organizational and procedural requirements to ensure confidentiality, integrity and authenticity.

 In addition to the procedures and techniques that can be used to protect locally stored data and transmitted information, this module also describes crypto modules.
 A crypto module is a product that provides the security functionality set forth in the crypto concept.
 Such a product may consist of hardware, software, firmware or a combination thereof.
 In addition, components such as memory, processors, buses and power supply are necessary to implement the crypto processes.
-A crypto module can be used in a variety of computer or telecommunication systems to protect sensitive data or information.
+A crypto module can be used in various computer or telecommunication systems to protect sensitive data or information.
 This is relevant in the present module only with increased protection requirements.

 ### 1.2 Objective